 Michael N. Folga concentrates his practice in the areas of personal injury and workers’ compensation.
-Mr. Folga has successfully handled cases at both the state and federal level as well as the Illinois Workers’ Compensation Commission.
+Mr. Folga has successfully handled hundreds of cases at both the state and federal level as well as the Illinois Workers’ Compensation Commission.

 Mr. Folga graduated from DePaul University in 2009 with a Bachelor of Arts degree in Political Science and a minor in Psychology.
 He then earned his Juris Doctorate degree from the Valparaiso University School of Law in 2012 graduating in the top 25%.
 Additionally, while attending Valparaiso University, Mr. Folga competed for the university’s Trial Advocacy program.
 Mr. Folga was then admitted to practice law in the State of Illinois in 2012 and in the United States District Court for the Northern District of Illinois in 2014.